brc20pm/documentation/docs/monetization.md

 ## Anchor Token Conversion

-### When the transaction operation code is Send, the excess of the transaction fee you pay will be automatically converted into anchor tokens **ORDS** (1 ORDS = 1 Satoshi) after 6-12 block confirmations
+When the transaction operation code is Send, the excess of the transaction fee you pay will be automatically converted into anchor tokens **ORDS** (1 ORDS = 1 Satoshi) after 6-12 block confirmations,Tokens are automatically converted only through transaction fees, the minimum transfer amount is 1, and only integer transfers are supported

+**KID: ord000000000000000000000000000000000000001**

+**Name: ORD Script Token**

+**Symbol: ORDS**